TWC-Software/DaemonMaster/README.md

 # DaemonMaster Alpha
-Daemon Master is a software which makes it possible to create a service from any program.
+Daemon Master is a software which makes it possible to create and manage a Windows-service from any program.

 ## Thanks to
 pinvoke.net